gofed/gofed/ABOUT.md

 tests can not be run during building.
 In CI, unit-test subpackage can be run in well defined environment which support exactly those resources that are needed.

-As tests are run on various architectures you need to choose golang or gcc-go.
+As tests are run on various architectures virtual provide is used again.
-Thus the subpackage is architecture specific.
-And as tests in %check section are run only on tests provided by unit-test subpackage, 'if go_arches' and 'if isgccgoarch' are under %package unit-test again.
+For that reason the subpackage is architecture specific.

 #### Generating spec file with %build section

 If you run 'gofed repo2spec' with --with-build option, build section is generated as well.
 It contains heads up with with_debug and with_bundled macros wrapping building parts of golang project.
-For example, setting build ID, setting GOPATH macro or choosing to correct compiler.
+For example, setting GOPATH macro or choosing to correct compiler.

 #### Review request